 The package turned out to be my latest attempt at shoes in which I can actually walk, this time a pricey pair handmade in Denmark.
 I drew my pale blue Duckfeet from their swanky box with its leather handle, inserted the separately purchased orthotic, and buckled them over my lily white spastic feet.
 Back and forth I paced in the slim corridor of my home.
 Maybe.

 As night fell again, I remembered seeing a ship making its way from Stockton to the sea as I dashed to Rio Vista this morning.
 My camera had been on the seat beside me.
 I grabbed it from its case and tarried at the bend in Brannan Island Road, straining to capture something of the wonderment.
 Come evening, I scrolled through the SD card, studying the slightly blurred images.
 One or two might do, I told myself, sliding into my desk chair.

 Simple gifts offset the burdens of my life: The occasional thrill of beholding masters at work; the comfort of a sturdy pair of shoes; and the sight of a freighter making its ponderous way down the San Joaquin.
 There could be other rewards ahead.
 If I hold steady, I might see them still.

-It’s the tenth day of the sixtieth month of My Year Without Complaining.
+It’s the first day of the seventy-ninth month of My Year Without Complaining.
 Life continues.